1 / 10

 There are a few other tell-tale signs that you’re sitting in a Honda rather than a Volkswagen.
 The shiny silver switches for things like the volume control and climate control might look swish, but they feel a bit naff to use.
 Little effort has been made to jazz up the staid plastics around the electric window buttons on the door cards, either.

 It’s generally a very well-finished cabin, although it is spec-dependent.
-You’ll need to look for an SR model for soft leather interior panels and the smart black fabric/leather upholstery, while only top-spec EX models come with a leather-wrapped steering wheel and gear selector.
-Without these features, the basic SE model feels a bit drab.
+You’ll need to look for a Honda Jazz SR for soft leather interior panels and the smart black fabric/leather upholstery, while only top-spec Jazz EX models come with a leather-wrapped steering wheel and gear selector.
+Without these features, the basic Honda Jazz SE feels a bit drab.

 Our main gripe with the infotainment screen is its position on the dash.
 It’s angled slightly upwards and not in the direction of the driver, meaning it can often reflect sunlight and make it difficult to read.